kalymaan/reddit-openai/README.md

    - AskMen                 0.026636
    - relationship_advice    0.013385
    - AskWomen               0.012582

+*Go through notebooks in order listed below*

+### File structure:

+- Notebooks
+    - reddit_data_collection.ipynb
+        - Explanation and execution of reddit question-answer pair scraping
+    - openai_data_collection.ipynb
+        - Explanation and execution of chatgpt response generation
+    - data_cleaning_exploration.ipynb
+        - Thorough cleaning/EDA of data.
+Preparing and generating a datset for modelling
+    - data_modelling.ipynb
+        - Modelling and metric exploration
+- Data
+    - reddit_questions1-5.csv - csvs generated from reddit scraping
+    - gpt_answersv1-3.csv - csvs generated from openai data collection
+    - cleaned_q_a_data.csv - CSV with full question and human/ai answers
+    - model_ready_data.csv - csv that is used for all modelling

 The time has come to unite our efforts and take a stand against the encroaching bots on Reddit.
 Together, we can usher in a new era of trust and authenticity, reaffirming Reddit's status as a beacon of genuine online community.
 Let's embark on this journey and secure the future of Reddit, where human voices reign supreme.